 On July 16, 2021, at the monthly Case Management Conference, the Court granted the parties’ request to extend certain deadlines.
 Judge Orrick rescheduled the first four bellwether trials for April 18, 2022; June 27, 2022; September 12, 2022; and November 7, 2022.

 On July 22, 2021, Judge Orrick largely denied Defendants’ Motions to Dismiss the complaints of the eighteen remaining bellwether personal injury plaintiffs.
 This Order was consistent with the Court’s earlier rulings — dismissing the strict product liability claims against the individual defendants and some of the state law claims, but largely allowing the cases to proceed.

 On September 20, 2021, the parties exchanged their “generic” (generally applicable to all cases) expert reports on the issues on which they bear the burden of proof.
 (On most issues in these cases, the plaintiffs have the burden of proof.)
-The “generic” rebuttal reports are due on November 3, 2021.
+The “generic” rebuttal reports were exchanged on November 3, 2021.

 After the expert discovery closed, on December 24, 2021, the Defendants filed no less than seven Daubert motions challenging Plaintiffs’ expert testimony on six subjects applying generally to all of the cases.
 The Plaintiffs filed a Daubert motion on December 31, 2021, challenging proposed expert testimony from the Defendants regarding the health risks of JUUL.
 The motions were briefed, and the Court heard oral argument on February 25, 2022.